-Exam NEA (non-examined assessment)

-50% of total grade 50% of total grade

-120 Marks 120 Marks

-Written examination The investigation report

-2.30 hrs is internally assessed and externally moderated.

-Topic 1: Materials Students will produce a

-Topic 2: Performance characteristics of materials substantial design, make and evaluate a project which

-Topic 3: Processes and techniques consists of a portfolio and a prototype.

-Topic 4: Digital technologies The portfolio will contain four parts:

-Topic 5: Factors influencing
+Exam NEA (non-examined assessment) 50% of total grade 50% of total grade 120 Marks 120 Marks Written examination The investigation report 2.30 hrs is internally assessed and externally moderated.
+Topic 1: Materials Students will produce a Topic 2: Performance characteristics of materials substantial design, make and evaluate a project which Topic 3: Processes and techniques consists of a portfolio and a prototype.
+Topic 4: Digital technologies The portfolio will contain four parts: Topic 5: Factors influencing the development of products

-Exam NEA (non-examined assessment) Topic 6: Effects of technological developments Part 1: Identifying and outlining possibilities for Topic 7: Potential hazards and risk assessment design Identification and investigation Topic 8: Features of manufacturing industries of a design possibility, investigation of client/end user needs, wants and values.
-Topic 9: Designing for maintenance and the cleaner research and production of a specification. environment Topic 10: Current legislation Part 2: Designing a prototype Topic 11: Information handling, modelling and forward planning Design ideas, development of design idea, final design solution, review of Topic 12: Further processes and techniques. development and final design and communication of design ideas.
+Exam NEA (non-examined assessment) Topic 6: Effects of technological developments Part 1: Identifying and outlining possibilities for Topic 7: Potential hazards and risk assessment design Identification and investigation Topic 8: Features of manufacturing industries of a design possibility, investigation of client/end user needs, wants and values, Topic 9: Designing for maintenance and the cleaner research and production of a specification. environment Topic 10: Current legislation Part 2: Designing a prototype Topic 11: Information handling, modelling and forward planning Design ideas, development of design idea, final design solution, review of Topic 12: Further processes and techniques. development and final design and communication of design ideas.
 Part 3: Making a final prototype Design, manufacture and realisation of a final prototype, including tools and equipment and quality and accuracy.
-Part 4: Evaluating own design and prototype [ individual shelving will be provided so that practical work can be stored.
+Part 4: Evaluating own design and prototype Testing and evaluation.

+In Design & Technology you will work both independently and with others in order to: research, analyse, design, manufacture and evaluate new and existing products.
+Students will have a special designated area and a workshop to work in during free periods and study sessions, which is just for the Sixth Form.
+Lockers and individual shelving will be provided so that practical work can be stored.
 During this time, tools and equipment can be used, and a booking-in system for extra help and support with the technician is also provided.
 Computers and an A3 colour printer are also available.
 Students will need to be able to work independently on their practical work with supervision and guidance from their teachers.

-In Design & Technology you will work both independently and with others in order to: research, analyse, design, manufacture and evaluate new and existing products.
-Students will have a special designated area and a workshop to work in during free periods and study sessions, which is just for the Sixth Form.
-Lockers and

-Testing and evaluation.